 - Type: Real [Real...](optional)

+- Description: rescale the shape of radial orbitals, available for both qo_basis hydrogen and qo_basis pswfc. cases but has different meaning.

-- Availability: for qo_basis pswfc only.
+- For qo_basis pswfc

-- Description: for each atom type, screening factor $e^{-\eta |\mathbf{r}|}$ is multiplied to the pswfc to mimic the behavior of some kind of electron. η is the screening coefficient.
+For each atom type, screening factor $e^{-\eta |\mathbf{r}|}$ is multiplied to the pswfc to mimic the behavior of some kind of electron. η is the screening coefficient.
 If only one value is given, then will apply to each atom type.
 If not enough values are given, will apply default value to rest of atom types.
-This parameter plays important role in controlling the spread of QO orbitals together with qo_thr .
+This parameter plays important role in controlling the spread of QO orbitals together with qo_thr.

-- Default: 0.1

-- Unit: Bohr^-1